Wave-Play/pilot/README.md

 #### Development

-The `dev` command will start a development server.
+The `dev` command will start a development server on native + web.

 ```bash
 pilot dev